particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### B504 comparison 2025-07-16

+The B504 is now in the [band fit](/reference/cellular/cellular-carriers/?tab=BandFit&test=b-series&region=South%20America&country=) tab in the carrier list tool.

 ### Device OS 6.3.3 GA 2025-07-16

 Device OS 6.6.3 is now generally available (GA) instead of preview.